Vidhi2004/To-Do-List-App-/README.md

-# ✅ To-Do List App
+# ✅ To-Do List App!

  A clean and responsive **ReactJS-based To-Do List webpage** built with functional components, Hooks, and Props.
 It allows users to effortlessly add, complete, delete, and filter tasks, with all data saved in **Local Storage** for persistence across sessions.